 - Thanks to melted butter, these Easy Oatmeal Cookies require very little time to make and taste amazing.

-How to Make Oat Milk (So Easy!)
+How to Make Homemade Oat Milk

 Oat milk is a creamy, delicious, plant-based milk that only requires a few ingredients and about five minutes to make.
 Use oat milk to replace dairy milk in baked goods, add to smoothies, coffee or pour over your favorite cereals.